 Oxytocin in women

-Oxytocin is a particularly important hormone for women, because it is crucial to childbirth and breastfeeding.
-The hormone causes uterine contractions during labor and helps shrink the uterus after delivery.
-When an infant suckles at his or her mothers' breast, the stimulation causes a release of oxytocin, which, in turn, orders the body to "let down" milk for the baby to drink.
+The hormone increases the strength and frequency of uterine contractions during labor and helps shrink the uterus after delivery, according to a chapter in the book "Drugs During Pregnancy and Lactation" (Elsevier B.V., 2015).
+When an infant suckles at their mother's breast, the stimulation causes the mom's body to release oxytocin, which, in turn, orders the body to "let down" milk for the baby to drink.

-The Association of Psychological Science found that the higher a mom's oxytocin levels in the first trimester of pregnancy, the more likely they were to engage in bonding behaviors such as singing to or bathing their babies.
-[11 Interesting Effects of Oxytocin]
+The Association of Psychological Science found that the higher a mom's oxytocin levels in the first trimester of pregnancy, the more likely she was to engage in bonding behaviors such as singing to or bathing her baby.

 Oxytocin in men

 In men, oxytocin also facilitates bonding.
 In previous research, dads who got a boost of oxytocin via a nasal spray played more closely with their 5-month-old babies than dads who didn't get the hormone zap, Live Science reported.
 (There is another hormone, called vasopressin, which plays a stronger role in bonding for men.)

 This anti-social effect of a social hormone brings some nuance to the story of oxytocin.
 In one study, researchers found that Dutch students given a snort of the hormone became more positive about fictional Dutch characters, but they were more negative about characters with Arab or German names.

 The finding suggests that oxytocin's social bonding effects are targeted at whomever a person perceives as part of their in-group, the researchers reported in January 2011 in the Proceedings of the National Academy of Sciences (PNAS).

 In another study, also published in PNAS, men were given a dose of oxytocin and asked to recall memories of their mothers.
 Those with secure relationships described their moms as more caring after the hormone dose.